rakhimov/scram/doc/coding_standards.rst

 General
 -------

-- Prefer :ref:`shorthand_format` for the Boolean formula documentation.
+- Prefer the :ref:`Aralia_format` for the Boolean formula documentation.
-  This format uses the C-style bitwise logical operators for equations.
+  This format uses the C-style bit-wise logical operators for equations.

 reST Documentation Style